antikrem/antikrem.github.io/_posts/2020-12-17-Colourise.md

 ![_config.yml]({{ site.baseurl }}/images/2020-12-17-Colourise/3.gif)

 Really nice.
 I can save dev time and texture atlas space by letting the shaders colourise in realtime.
-It also makes scripting easier, with colourisations being seperated from the assets.
+It also makes scripting easier, with colourisation being seperated from the assets.

 # Conclusion
 Preserving luminance makes this look better than other colourise algorithms.
 I recommend using this type of colourise over the usual on stack overflow.